google/GoogleDataTransport/README.md

 This library is for internal Google use only.
 It allows the logging of data and telemetry from Google SDKs.

+## Integration Testing
+These instructions apply to minor and patch version updates.
+Major versions need a customized adaptation.

+After the CI is green:
+  * Update the version in the podspec
+  * Add the CocoaPods tag
+    * `git tag CocoaPods-{version}`
+    * `git push origin CocoaPods-{version}`
+  * Push the podspec to SpecsStaging
+    * `pod repo push staging GoogleDataTransport.podspec`
+  * Run Firebase CI by waiting until next nightly or adding a PR that touches `Gemfile`
+  * On google3, copybara and run a global TAP which should kick off automatically after each PR.

+## Publishing
+  * Add a version tag for Swift PM
+    * `git tag {version}`
+    * `git push origin {version}`
+  * `pod trunk push GoogleDataTransport.podspec`
+  * Clean up SpecsStaging

 ## Set logging level

 ### Swift